Sabari231024/webgod-webite-builder/README.md

 # WebGod Website Builder

-WebGod is a modern, full-stack website builder application built with Next.js, TypeScript, and Prisma.
+WebGod is a modern, full-stack website builder application built with Next.js, TypeScript, Prisma, and Inngest.
 It provides a flexible platform for creating, managing, and deploying web projects with a rich set of UI components and integrations.

 ## Features
 - Next.js app directory structure